 Selection Process:

-Participants are selected from across UC Davis Campus and Health through a nomination process and then attend one of the three northern California cohorts.
+Participants are selected from across UC Davis and UC Davis Health through a nomination process which uses ideal participant criteria (set by UCOP) to evaluate the nominations.
+You are encouraged to review the rubric used to evaluate nominations.
+The finalist will then select and attend one of the cohorts (see the 4th page of this document).
 Scheduling of the selected participants into cohorts will be coordinated by UC Office of the President.

 About UCWI:

-UCWI is administered by Systemwide Talent Management and sponsored by the President's Office and the Systemwide Advisory Committee on the Status of Women (SACSW).
+The program is sponsored by the President’s office and the Systemwide Advisory Committee on the Status of Women (SACSW) and offered by Systemwide Human Resources in partnership with Coro Northern California and SACSW.